ga-wdi-exercises/rails-many-to-many-lab/README.md

 ## State of the Existing App

+You will need rake DCMS (`rake db:drop db:create db:migrate db:seed`) after cloning-down your fork.

 The models have no active record associations, nor is there a join model.
 Your task is to create a join model, create migrations that link the models and add the appropriate columns to the join model, set up the ActiveRecord associations in the models (`app/models/doctors.rb` & `app/models/patients.rb`), and alter seed data to create some appointments.

 Then, create CRUD functionality, controller and corresponding views for this join-model.